Blood-Mate/.github/profile/README.md

 - You can make it possible for people who have rare types of blood (Rh-) to get a transfusion when they get injured worldwide.

-### 2.2 Acquaintance blood donation
+### 2.2 Friend / Local blood donation
-- You can automatically register your acquaintances (regardless of whether they registered for the app or not) by phone number.
+- You can automatically register your neighbors (regardless of whether they registered for the app or not) by phone number.

-- You can send or receive blood donation requests to your acquaintances when you need blood urgently.
+- You can send or receive blood donation requests to your neighbors when you need blood urgently.
-- You can also send them to indirect acquaintances, not just direct ones.
+- You can also send them to indirect neighbors, not just direct ones.
-    - Example: ‘Han Ji-sang, an acquaintance of your acquaintance Choi Yoon-ji, needs blood urgently.’
+    - Example: ‘Han Ji-sang, a neighbor of your neighbors Choi Yoon-ji, needs blood urgently.’

 ### 2.3 Guardian
-- You can add up to 4 of your acquaintances who registered for the app as your guardians.
+- You can add up to 4 of your neighbors who registered for the app as your guardians.
-- If you're too damaged to use the app for requesting blood donation, your guardians can reqeust blood donation to your acquaintances instead.
+- If you're too damaged to use the app for requesting blood donation, your guardians can reqeust blood donation to your neighbors instead.
 - Likewise, you can be a guardian of someone at request.

 ## 3. Future Development Plans